Growth rate of Rayleigh-Taylor turbulent mixing layers with the foliation approach: Introduction

 For years, the discrepancy between its value inferred from numerical simulations \cite{alphag, cook3, cab1, cookcab} (initialised with small wave lengths), scattered around $0.05$, and its experimental values \cite{dim1, dim15, and1, banerandrews}, twice as large, has thrown doubt on its universality.
 Not long ago, the heuristic mode-competition mechanism \cite{dim3, dim4} put an end to this paradox: adding a small amount of modes of large wave length to the perturbation of the initial interface helps increase the value of $\alpha$ and reconciles numerical simulations with laboratory experiments.
 But, it is also instrumental in demonstrating that the initial conditions in any laboratory experiments do feature these modes of large wave length triggered by external causes like vibrations and residual motions.
 Flows of interest (geophysics, atmospheric, astrophysics \cite{zing, sc1}), to a large extent, are not confined to a laboratory.
 Orders of magnitude may separate the length scales of the interface perturbation with the geometric size of the flow.
 This is why, the mode-coupling mechanism, initiated with small wave length modes, is thought to be realised in astrophysical mixing \cite{cookcab} and other natural flows.

 Here, in order to find the theoretical value of the growth rate ($\alpha_p$), we have adopted a point of view which has been used in the study of homogeneous turbulence (HT) for almost half a century but never investigated in RT turbulent mixing.
 The "large-scale structure of homogeneous turbulence" \cite{batch,saff} has been studied to understand the conjectured persistence of big eddies and the decay rate of various physical quantities in turbulent flows.
 At large scales, the turbulent kinetic energy density spectrum behaves as $E(k)\propto k^s$ where the value of $s$ depends on the initialisation of freely decaying HT in a way which is still unclear \cite{dav1, dav2, dav3, les1, les2}.
 Bulk quantities of such flows, like turbulent kinetic energy, vary as power-laws at late time and their exponents appear solely related to the value of $s$ \cite{chas}.
 That underlines the fact that large scale spectra have a strong influence on the behaviour of the overall flow.
 The theoretical study of freely decaying HT is made difficult by the fact that large scales are driven by non linear effect (triadic interaction).
 In contrast, the RT turbulence, although anisotropic, displays a significant difference with freely decaying HT.
 When plunged in a gravitational field, density fluctuations produce motion through buoyancy.
 This production mechanism affects all scales \cite{op}, even the largest, and produces turbulent kinetic energy at all times.
-It overcomes non linear transfer mechanism at large scales making the theoretical study of RT turbulence much easier.
+It may not be the dominant effect in the inertial range, as argued in \cite{chert} and \cite{boff}, but it overcomes non linear transfer mechanism at large scales making the theoretical study of RT turbulence much easier.

 Here we demonstrate that it is possible to display an exact formula for $\alpha_p$ which depends upon $p$, the exponent of the acceleration history, and $s$, the power-law exponent at large scales of {\it foliated} spectra that rise up naturally, along with {\it foliated} average, from the theoretical developments hereafter.
 This {\it foliation} procedure is introduced for the first time in turbulent mixing theory because, among other interesting features, it allows to cancel out the formal effect of pressure in the equations, while keeping its physical effect on the whole mixing zone, making theoretical calculations amenable.